XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

   - XRP
 ---

-# Batch Mint NFTokens
+# Batch Mint NFTs

-You can create an application that mints multiple NFTokens at one time.
+You can create an application that mints multiple NFTs at one time.
 You can use a `for` loop to send one transaction after another.

 A best practice is to use `Tickets` to reserve the transaction sequence numbers.
-If you create an application that creates NFTokens without using tickets, if any transaction fails for any reason, the application stops with an error.
+If you create an application that creates NFTs without using tickets, if any transaction fails for any reason, the application stops with an error.
 If you use tickets, the application continues to send transactions, and you can look into the reason for the failure afterward.

 [![Batch Mint](img/quickstart33-batch-mint.png)](img/quickstart33-batch-mint.png)